 The three indentations characteristic to coconuts represent the eyes and nose, and as such the coconut derived its name from the Portugese word for ‘head’.
 Coconuts are part of the drupe family like apricots, olives and plums.
 Coconut meat is high in fibre, rich in minerals, and is high in healthy fats such as medium-chain triglycerides (MCTs).

 The various health benefits of coconut meat include reducing the risk of heart disease by modulating cholesterol profiles, improving satiety and supporting weight loss, supporting a healthy microbiome, enhancing brain function and stabilising blood glucose levels.
+It's easy to underestimate the protective effects of this humble dried fruit.

 Coconut flakes are different to desiccated or shredded coconut, in that they are larger pieces of shaved coconut meat that have been naturally dried.
 They can be great as a stand-alone snack, used to make your own bounty bars or to decorate a coconut cake.